junxit/us-congress-bills-117/bill.md

   >   - **(2)** *Biannual reports*
   >     - **(A)** *Submission to congress* Not later than April 1 of the calendar year beginning after the date of enactment of the Ensuring a Fair and Accurate Census Act and biannually thereafter, the Secretary shall submit to Congress a report that—
   >       - **(i)** describes each component of the operational plan for the subsequent decennial census of population; and
-  >       - **(ii)** includes a detailed statement on the status of all research, testing, and operations that are part of the Bureau’s comprehensive plan for the decennial census.
+  >       - **(ii)** includes a detailed statement on the status of all research, testing, and operations that are part of the Bureau’s comprehensive plan for the decennial census, and including a detailed statement on the status of any initiatives, developments, and operations within the purview of the official appointed by the Deputy Director under section 21(d)(4).
   >     - **(B)** *Internet publication* On the date on which the Secretary submits a report under subparagraph (A), the Secretary shall publish the report on the public internet website of the Bureau.
   >   - **(3)** *Secretary certification*
   >     - **(A)** *In general* The Secretary, upon the date of submission of the report required by subsection (f)(2), shall submit, to the committees of Congress having legislative jurisdiction over the census, a certification stating that any question that has not appeared on the previous two decennial censuses has been researched, studied, and tested according to established statistical policies and procedures.